 The Exploration Target estimates are derived from portions of the Ordinary Kriged model with approximately 200 m to 400 m by 2 km spaced drilling trimmed to cultural exclusion zones with appropriate factoring and rounding to generate a range of tonnages and grades.

-No specific assumptions have been made by the company at this stage regarding proposed production.
-The prefeasibility study conducted by Worley Parsons was completed prior to this resource upgrade.
+The pre-feasibility study conducted by Worley Parsons was completed prior to this resource upgrade and has been announced previously.